- powerflush

 What Is a Powerflush and Does Your Boiler Need One?

-This guide explains exactly what a powerflush involves, when you need one, what it costs, and how to protect your system afterwards.
+This guide explains what a powerflush involves, when you need one, how it differs from a chemical flush, and how to protect the system afterwards.
+To book the service, see central heating powerflush.

 What is magnetite sludge?

-Central heating water is a closed loop — the same water circulates continuously.
-Over time, the inside surfaces of steel radiators corrode and shed tiny iron oxide particles.
-These particles combine with other debris to form a dark, thick sludge called magnetite (also called central heating sludge or black sludge).
+Central heating water is a closed loop.
+The same water circulates through the boiler, pipework and radiators again and again.
+Over time, steel radiators and iron components corrode internally and shed tiny iron oxide particles.
+Those particles combine with other debris to form dark sludge called magnetite.

-Magnetite settles in the lowest points of the system — the bottom of radiators and the heat exchanger of the boiler.
+Magnetite settles in the lowest points of the system, especially the bottom of radiators and low pipe runs.
 As it accumulates:

 - Radiators develop cold patches at the bottom (where sludge sits)